FactAppeal: Identifying Epistemic Factual Appeals in News Media: Annotators

 \section{Annotators}

-The dataset has been annotated by two annotators, one of the authors and a student research assistant receiving adequate hourly compensation.
-The annotators are a man and a woman in their 20s-30s from the EMEA region.
+The dataset has been annotated by two annotators, one of the authors and a paid student research assistant.
+The annotators are a man and a woman in their 20s--30s from the EMEA region.